thBILL — Retail Risk Report

 thBILL sits on top of two very different counterparties, and the risk is concentrated in one of them.

-The strong part: Wellington Management + Libeara (Standard Chartered).
-The fund underneath everything — the Delta Wellington Ultra Short Treasury On-Chain Fund — is sub-managed by Wellington Management, one of the largest asset managers in the world (~$1.2T AUM).
+The strong part: Wellington Management + Libeara (Standard Chartered), now joined by Fidelity International.
+The majority fund underneath everything (about 83%) — the Delta Wellington Ultra Short Treasury On-Chain Fund — is sub-managed by Wellington Management, one of the largest asset managers in the world (~$1.2T AUM).
 It’s tokenized by Libeara, Standard Chartered’s incubated RWA platform, and operated through FundBridge Capital, a MAS-regulated (Singapore) fund manager.
-Custody and regulatory oversight on the actual T-bills is institutional-grade.
+Since late June 2026 about 17% of the basket sits in Fidelity International’s FILQ — a Moody’s AAA-mf money-market fund from another household-name manager, tokenized on the Swiss-regulated Sygnum stack.
+Custody and regulatory oversight on the actual T-bills and money-market instruments is institutional-grade.
+Adding FILQ modestly reduces the reliance on a single fund, though it also adds a new dependency on Sygnum’s custody and FILQ’s permissioning.

 What this means for your legal claim.
 When you hold thBILL, you do not own T-bills.
 You own a token issued by Theo that represents a contractual claim against Theo for a USDC-equivalent amount.
 If Theo becomes insolvent, your recovery depends on Panamanian corporate proceedings against a non-regulated issuer.
 There is no bankruptcy remoteness — no legal firewall between Theo’s other obligations and the assets backing thBILL.
 This is the structural gap between thBILL and its institutional peers (BUIDL, USTB, USYC), which use Cayman or 3(c)(7) fund structures that give holders direct legal claim on the fund’s assets.